 The City used $5 million of its federal Gas Tax Fund allocation, as well as $10.1 million in provincial GreenTRIP funding toward this project.
 The City funded approximately $600,000 from fuel and capital reserves to cover the remaining costs.

-“Investing affordable, accessible public transit just makes sense.
-With these new clean burning vehicles, Red Deer Transit can offer quieter frequent peak hour service, making transit a viable option for commuters,” said Kim Schreiner, MLA Red Deer North.
+“Investing in affordable, accessible public transit just makes sense.
+With these new clean-burning vehicles, Red Deer Transit can offer quieter frequent peak hour service, making transit a viable option for commuters,” said Kim Schreiner, MLA Red Deer North.

-Red Deer Transit will expand the CNG fleet by replacing aging diesel buses with new CNG buses as they reach the end of their lifespan.
+Red Deer Transit will expand the CNG fleet by replacing aging diesel buses with new CNG buses.
 Six new CNG paratransit buses are expected to arrive this November to replace older vehicles that have reached the end of their life cycle for the Red Deer Transit Action bus fleet.